Recycling Facts Australia ♻️ Needs To Know 2023 (Infographic)

-Waster is different to other waste collection companies – as we make as much money on recycling as general waste.
+Waster is different from other waste collection companies, as we make as much money on recycling as general waste.

 This is because we do not operate a landfill and hence to not financially benefit from not recycling!

 We provide all waste and recycling services from bin collection, grease trap services and sanitary bins on flexible 30-day agreements.

 You can easily recycle paper and cardboard, glass bottles, plastic bottles, bottles and jars etc with commingled recycling bins.
 Plastic bags can be recycled on a small level by utilising the RedCycle service in participating supermarkets.
 Redcycle makes items such as furniture from recycled plastic.

-We took these recycling facts and statistics from the US website factretriever.com – you can browse loads of varying lists there (if you so like!) – and we quote below:
+We took these recycling facts and statistics from the US website factretriever.com.
+You can browse loads of varying lists there (if you so like!).
+So, we quote below:

 “In the U.S. alone, over 20 billion diapers are thrown out a year, accounting for over 3.5 million tons of waste.